Netflix tanks as subscriber growth cools

 AMAZON GETS $116M TOWARD ‘LORD OF THE RINGS’ TV SERIES FROM NEW ZEALAND

-Netflix did report is global subscriber count has now hit 208 million.

-The good news for Netflix was that its revenue grew 24% year-over-year and was in line with its quarterly forecast.
+The good news for Netflix was that its revenue grew 24% year-over-year to $7.16 billion, in line with its quarterly forecast.
+The company reported a profit of $1.7 billion, or $3.75 per share, compared to $542 million in the previous quarter.

 Netflix noted that, while the rollout of vaccines is very uneven globally, the company has restarted production in every major market except for Brazil and India.